John Goodman gives first reaction to 'Roseanne' cancellation

 Actor John Goodman opened up about the cancellation of “Roseanne” -- by saying he'd like to stay silent.

-(I’d) “rather say nothing than to cause more trouble,” he said in video footage released by ET.
+"I wasn't gonna get an Emmy anyway," Goodman says in a video released by ET.

+“I’ve been up there [11] times already, and if I didn’t get one I’m not gonna get one.”

-The 65-year-old actor, who played Roseanne Barr's on-screen husband, Dan Conner, on the ABC sitcom was reluctant to say more about the show’s fate, noting: “Everything’s fine.”
+Until then, the 65-year-old actor, who played Roseanne Barr's on-screen husband, Dan Conner, on the ABC sitcom was reluctant to talk about the show’s fate, noting: “Everything’s fine.”

+(I’d) “rather say nothing than to cause more trouble,” he says in the video footage.

-He added that he wasn't following news of the controversy: “I don’t know anything about it.
+He adds that he wasn't following news of the controversy: “I don’t know anything about it.
 I don’t read it.”

 ABC canceled its successful reboot of “Roseanne” on Tuesday following Barr’s racist tweet likening former Obama adviser Valerie Jarrett to a cross between the Muslim Brotherhood and a “Planet of the Apes” actor.